-Here are the most common medical office software features you will come across when evaluating for the medical software that benefits you most:
+Here are the most common medical office software features you’ll come across when evaluating for the medical software that benefits you the most:

 Identify patients and maintain electronic health records

 Self-explanatory.
 By its very nature, medical office software should maintain electronic health records for every patient.

 File patient demographics